Step One: Create a Trip

 Dishing It Out - Diners We Dig

-We have to give a nod to this diner which actually made it on the TV show, “Diner’s Drive-Ins and Dives.”
-The Comet Café in the trendy East Side neighborhood of Milwaukee impressed Guy Fieri with their made from scratch entrees and ability to use bacon as an ingredient in just about everything.
+We have to give a nod to this diner which actually made it on the TV show, “Diners, Drive-Ins and Dives.”
+The Comet Café in the trendy East Side neighborhood of Milwaukee impressed Guy Fieri with their made-from-scratch entrees and ability to use bacon as an ingredient in just about everything.
 And that’s not all you’ll find at Comet.
-Think fresh ingredients, made from scratch soups and sandwiches, and some pretty mean (in a good way) cupcakes.
+Think fresh ingredients, homemade soups and sandwiches, and some pretty mean (in a good way) cupcakes.

 Franks Diner is no stranger to prime-time national TV.
 It was featured on the show “Diners, Drive-ins and Dives” and most recently “The United States of Bacon.”
 Franks is the oldest operating railcar diner in the U.S. and is famous for their “garbage plate.”
 What’s a garbage plate you ask?
 Try five eggs (three for the half portion) mixed into a combination of hashbrowns, peppers, onions, and your choice of up to five, yes five, meats and five cheeses.
 Add a side of toast, and voilà.